Nuvoton-Israel/igps-npcm8xx/README.md

 https://github.com/Nuvoton-Israel/uart-update-tool
 Used for programing the flash using the Arbel ROM UFPP mode.

+Download and compile these three tools.
+The first tools should be placed inside ./ImageGeneration The last tool should be placed inside ./ImageProgramming.

 WARNING: Programming with UUT is only supported in  NPCM8XX Z1.
 Tool is obsulete.

-Download and compile bingo and openssl tools.
-The bingo should be placed inside ./ImageGeneration openssl should be placed inside ./ImageProgramming.

 ## Notes about input files
 All the files in this package are used for EB\SVB.
 For other vendors, please contact tali.perry@nuvoton.com.